girishji/search-complete.vim/README.md

 # search-complete.vim

+Async search mode auto-completion plugin for Vim.

+__How it helps?__

+- Use fewer keystrokes to search words.
-Async search mode autocompletion for Vim.
-Target words to search for with fewer keystrokes.
-Preview searchable words in a popup.
-Search multiple words even across line boundary.
-Unobtrusive and does not interfere with Vim's idioms.
+- Preview searchable words in a popup menu.
+- Search multiple words even across line boundary.
+- Unobtrusive and does not interfere with Vim's idioms.

+__How to use it?__

 - Search using `/` or `?`.
 - `<Tab>` and `<Shift-tab>` will select menu items.
 - `<Ctrl-E>` dismisses popup menu.
-- `Enter` to accept selection, and `<Esc>` to dismiss search.
+- `<Enter>` accepts selection, and `<Esc>` dismisses search.
-- `<Ctrl-C>` will force close popup menu.
+- `<Ctrl-C>` will force popup menu to close.
-- Type `Space` after the first word to include the second word in search.
+- Type the character between words (like `<Space>`) after the first word to include the second word in search.
-- Type `\n` at the end of last word to continue to next line.
+- Type `\n` at the end of the last word in a line to continue to next line.

 ### Popup Menu